-Dotson uses the linguistic exchange model to identify two patterns of epistemic violence, both of which rest on invalidating (silencing) the testimonies of members of oppressed groups.
+Dotson uses the linguistic-exchange model to identify two patterns of epistemic violence, both of which rest on invalidating (silencing) the testimonies of members of oppressed groups.
 The first practice, testimonial quieting, happens when “an audience member fails to identify a speaker as a credible knower” because the speaker is a member of a group that has been historically stereotyped as lacking epistemic credibility (Dotson 2011, 242).
 If the speaker is not recognized as a credible knower, then she cannot give testimony.
-If audiences fails to treat her as a credible source of knowledge, then her her testimony will misfire: it will fail to get uptake.
+If audiences fail to treat her as a credible source of knowledge, then her testimony will misfire: it will fail to get uptake.
 DeEndré’s gender-neutralizing moves produce testimonial quieting: the women in the class are not treated as knowledgeable about their own lived experiences, and become less vocal about them as the class goes on.

 The second practice, testimonial smothering, occurs when the speaker self-censors or restricts her remarks because she senses that her audience will either be unable or unwilling to give them appropriate uptake.
-Testimonial smothering is a practice of coerced silence that exists under any or all of the following related circumstances: (1) the content of the testimony feels unsafe and the speaker may either fall silent or tailor her testimony because she perceives that the audience may find it unintelligible and that may form false beliefs about her or her community based on her testimony; (2) the speaker’s audience demonstrates a “testimonial incompetence with respect to the content of the testimony of the speaker”; and, (3) “the testimonial incompetence must follow from, or appear to follow from, pernicious ignorance” (Dotson 2011, 244).
-Jennifer and Shelia’s exchange touches on all three of Dotson’s circumstances.
+Testimonial smothering is a practice of coerced silence that exists under any or all of the following related circumstances: (1) the content of the testimony feels unsafe and the speaker may either fall silent or tailor her testimony because she perceives that the audience may find it unintelligible and may form false beliefs about her or her community based on her testimony; (2) the speaker’s audience demonstrates a “testimonial incompetence with respect to the content of the testimony of the speaker”; and (3) “the testimonial incompetence must follow from, or appear to follow from, pernicious ignorance” (Dotson 2011, 244).
+Jennifer and Sheila’s exchange touches on all three of Dotson’s circumstances.
 The content of Shelia’s testimony is unsafe.
-In challenging Jennifer’s retreat into an established Western philosophical apparatus and appealing to here experience with how the n-word makes her feel, she may be opening herself up to the charge that she can’t do philosophy, because she doesn’t understand the conceptual apparatus of the discipline.
+In challenging Jennifer’s retreat into an established Western philosophical apparatus and appealing to her own experience of how the n-word makes her feel, she may be opening herself up to the charge that she can’t do philosophy, because she doesn’t understand the conceptual apparatus of the discipline.
 She may fear that the class will think that Black women in general are not cut out for abstract thought.
-The exchange illustrates, in Dotson’s words, “an epistemic side of colonialism,” that has “the devastating effect of the ‘disappearing’ of knowledge, where local or provincial knowledge is dismissed due to privileging alternative, often Western, epistemic practices” (Dotson 2011, 237).
-Jennifer’s privileging of the use/mention distinction also marks her incompetence with respect to Shelia’s testimony: it disappears Shelia’s knowledge by cutting her out of the conversation.
-Jennifer has won the argument, but done so unfairly by retreating to an epistemic terrain where Shelia’s concerns about how the use of the word affects her have been are erased.
-Jennifer’s desire to make the “n-word” issue into a question about speech acts is ground-erasing and it seems to stem from her pernicious ignorance about racism.
+The exchange illustrates, in Dotson’s words, “an epistemic side of colonialism,” that has “the devastating effect of the ‘disappearing’ of knowledge, where local or provincial knowledge is dismissed due to privileging alternative, often Western, epistemic practices” (237).
+Jennifer’s privileging of the use–mention distinction also marks her incompetence with respect to Sheila’s testimony: it disappears Sheila’s knowledge by cutting her out of the conversation.
+Jennifer has won the argument, but has done so unfairly by retreating to an epistemic terrain where Shelia’s concerns about how the use of the word affects her have been erased.
+Jennifer’s desire to make the “n-word” issue into a question about speech acts is ground-erasing, and it seems to stem from her pernicious ignorance about racism.
 It frames the discussion in ways that not only make the history and politics of dehumanizing speech acts irrelevant, but also makes it difficult for students of color to offer testimonial evidence of the continued impact of this word on racialized bodies.
-The conversation becomes a question about speech acts and not epistemic violence and the conversation is drained of its normative content.
+The conversation becomes a question about speech acts and not about epistemic violence, so the conversation is thus drained of its normative content.